ire4ever1190/taskman/readme.md

     tasks.wait(5.minutes) do () {.async.}:
       # Once the wait is over, allow them in
       allowed.incl req.hostname
-    if not tasks.running:
-      # We might need to restart the scheduler if we ran out of tasks
-      asyncCheck tasks.start()
     await req.respond(Http200, "You can join in 5 minutes")
   else:
     await req.respond(Http200, "Hello again!")